What is Ativan?

 When attempting to stop using Ativan or other benzodiazepines without professional help, Ativan abusers may be putting themselves at risk of significant physical and emotional discomfort.

 Individuals may experience withdrawal symptoms that be both physical and psychological in nature, including:

 - Hallucinations and delirium

 Because benzodiazepines are one of three drugs that can be lethal in withdrawal, it is extremely important to avoid rushing the process.
 Suddenly stopping the drug is inadvisable and may lead to complications more severe than those listed above.
-A medical detox is always recommended in order to ensure safety while detoxing any prescription drug.

 - Slurred speech